Saurabh9867/Recursion_Concept-Code/README.md

 Recursion is a programming technique in which a function calls itself directly or indirectly to solve a problem.
 In essence, recursion involves solving a problem by breaking it down into smaller instances of the same problem.
 Each smaller instance is solved recursively until a base case is reached, at which point the recursion stops and the solutions to the smaller instances are combined to solve the original problem.

-In this repository you will find different concept and code which are implemented using concept of recursion in Java such as Searching & Sorting Algorithm using recursion, coding question such as Find sum of digit, Fibonacci series, Reverse Number, etc. using recursion
+In this repository you will find different concept and code which I have implemented using concept of recursion in Java such as Searching & Sorting Algorithm using recursion, coding question such as Find sum of digit, Fibonacci series, Reverse Number, etc. using recursion